mcrossover97/CO2REAKT/README.md

 ## Overview

-CO2REAKT is a comprehensive numerical framework developed to calculate CO₂ solubility in saline and acidic solutions.
-Built on the Reaktoro chemical simulator (https://github.com/reaktoro/reaktoro), this framework includes three solvers and a dataset essential for accurate solubility calculations.
+CO2REAKT is a comprehensive numerical framework designed to calculate CO₂ solubility in saline and acidic solutions.
+It comprises four key modules.
+The first module is based on the widely recognized Duan and Sun (2003) model, often used as a reference for CO₂ solubility calculations.
+The second module leverages the [Reaktoro chemical simulator](https://github.com/reaktoro/reaktoro) to perform solubility calculations under various conditions.
+The third module extends the framework's capability to calculate CO₂ solubility in the presence of both salts and HCl.
+Lastly, the fourth module utilizes machine learning, specifically seven models trained with TensorFlow, to predict CO₂ solubilities efficiently.

 ## Datasets